oxkitsune/fact/README.md

 The experiments can be run using the notebooks in the `experiments/` folder.
 The notebooks are self-explanatory and can be run in order to reproduce the results.

 ## Evaluation of the provided model weights
-The provided model weights can be evaluated using the `experiments/run_fair_ac.ipynb` and `experiments/run_fair_gnn.ipynb` notebook.
+The provided model weights can be evaluated using the `experiments/run_fair_ac.ipynb` notebook.
 The notebook is self-explanatory and can be run to evaluate the model weights.